-English Language Program - English Language instruction, field trips and social activities for spouses, relatives and friends of the USC international community.
+English Language Program – English language instruction, field trips and social activities for spouses and scholars of the USC international community.

 Thanksgiving Match-up – host families invite international students into their homes to celebrate Thanksgiving and help students learn more about American culture in general.

 International Graduation Reception – a reception and awards ceremony for all graduating international students.

 For more information about any of OIS' services or programs, refer to the Web site www.usc.edu/student-affairs/OIS.

 ParkingUSC Transportation maintains more than 5,500 on-campus parking spaces and approximately 4,500 off-campus spaces at the University Park campus.
 In addition, there are approximately 3,000 parking spaces available at the Health Sciences campus.
 USC Transportation also offers numerous alternate rideshare programs such as carpool, vanpool, Zipcar, mass transit subsidies and various off-campus tram stops to help cut transportation expenses for commuters.
 For intercampus transportation, students may use tram shuttles or Campus Cruiser services after hours.

 To obtain more information about transportation or parking, please visit the USC Transportation Office, 620 West 35th Street (PSX), or its Web site at transnet.usc.edu, or call (213) 740-3575 or toll-free at (888) SC4-TRAN.

 Recreational SportsRecreational sports (a.k.a.
 Rec Sports) welcomes all members of the university community to participate in its extensive services and sports programs.
 The office provides students, faculty, staff and guests with numerous opportunities for sports and recreational activities.
 Rec Sports educates individuals in the meaningful use of leisure time through its various programs and services.